-Koh Samui is a great place for a digital nomad if you want a mixture of good internet access, Thai living, easy transport, immigration office plus tourist escapes.
+Koh Samui is a great place for digital nomads if you want a mixture of good internet access, Thai living, easy transport, immigration office plus tourist escapes.

-The thing I found the hardest to deal with is the lack of coworking spaces and community for business-focused people on the island – there’s nothing!
+The main thing I found the hardest to deal with when on Samui is the lack of coworking spaces and community for business-focused people on the island – there’s not a lot!
 Which is surprising considering the other places in Thailand where coworking has popped up.